AyushSenDazzler/Q-A-Retrieval-System/README.md

 - **Upload PDFs**: Easily upload PDF files for processing and retrieval.
 - **Vector Database**: Automatically splits the PDF into chunks, embeds them, and stores them in a **Chroma** vector store for fast querying.
 - **Model Selection**: Choose from available local models powered by **Ollama**.
-- **Query-Based Interactions**: Ask questions based on the document’s content, and get context-aware responses.
+- **Query-Based Interactions**: Ask questions based on the document's content, and get context-aware responses.
 - **PDF Viewer**: View all PDF pages as images with a zoom feature.
 - **Delete Vector Database**: Option to delete the vector database and reset the app.
 - **Customizable Zoom**: Adjust the zoom level to view PDF content clearly.